carrot-foundation/methodology-rules/apps/methodologies/bold/rule-processors/mass/cdf-fields/README.md

 ## 📄 Description

-In an event, when there is a report identified as CDF, verify if the `report-number`, `issue-date`, and the value stated in the report are declared.
+In an event, when there is a report identified as CDF, verify if the report number, issue date, and the value stated in the report are declared.

 ## 📂 Implementation